 Group portraits in wedding photography

-Again, understanding the dynamics of the couple’s family members as well as which ones they wish to be in their group portraits should be communicated in the initial meeting with your clients.
-These will be shot listed so that the process of organizing each group photo is smooth and clear.
+Again, understanding the dynamics of the couple’s family members, as well as which ones they wish to be in their group portrait, should be communicated in the initial meeting with your clients.
+These will be shot in order, so organizing each group photo is smooth and clear.

 Shot List for Wedding Photographer